Art

 Georgina Brett

-Specialist, Art
+Specialist, Select

-Georgina Brett brings a broad wealth of experience and knowledge from working in a range of positions within the arts sector.
-Prior to working for Webb’s, Georgina Brett was the Exhibitions Production Manager for Artspace Aotearoa for four years.Georgina is a sound and visual artist and holds an MFA from the Elam School of Fine Arts, Tāmaki Makaurau.
-Since graduating she has exhibited both locally and internationally.
+• Georgina Brett brings a broad wealth of experience and knowledge from working in a range of positions within the arts sector.
+Prior to working for Webb’s, Georgina Brett was the Exhibitions Production Manager for Artspace Aotearoa for four years.

 She credits her father, Graeme Brett, for much of her knowledge of New Zealand art.
 Many of the artists whose work passes through Webb’s either studied alongside or were tutored by her father during his time at Elam.